davidwmartin/dwm_anim/readme.md

 Basic framework for working with HTML5 Canvas / javascript animations.
 See section "Library Build" for more info.

-Rough implementation, still sketching out ideas, but it is working at this point (yay!).
+**Very rough implementation**, still sketching out ideas, but it is working at this point (yay!).
 Though I have not tested on anything but my own standard setup.

-This is a more technical document.
-For the creative side see js-art.md

 ## Usage